Andimg/we_optimaaktiv/README.md

 # Wien Energie - Optima Aktiv STROM
-Monthly electricity prices according to Wien Energie's Optima Aktiv plan.
+Monthly electricity prices [euro cent/kWh] according to Wien Energie's Optima Aktiv plan.
 They are stored in a csv file using 'Year,Month,Price' so these values can be used in a separate project.